peterpolidoro/ModularServer/Examples/LedController/README.md

 Open the Serial Monitor in the Arduino IDE.

-Set the baud rate to match the value in the Arduino sketch (9600).
+Set the baudrate to match the value in the Arduino sketch (9600).

 Set the line ending to 'Newline'.